dbohdan/pago/README.md

 ```

 When an entry is parsed as TOML, pago can retrieve scalar values (strings, numbers, booleans) and arrays of scalars.
-Arrays and scalars other than strings are encoded as TOML for output.
+Arrays and non-string scalars are encoded as TOML for output.
 pago cannot retrieve tables directly, but it can traverse them to access nested values.

 ### TOTP